First Four Seals

 The First Seal—False Peace

-Then I saw when the Lamb broke one of the seven seals,
+And I saw when the Lamb opened one of the seals

 John was watching Jesus break the first seal.

 Remember your mother calling but you did not respond.
 Now your daddy is calling.